uu-pes/lecture7_debugging/Readme.md

-# 1DT106 Lecture 6: Debugging
+# 1DT106 Lecture 7: Debugging

-This repository holds the slides for the sixth lecture in 1DT106 Programming Embedded Systems at Uppsala University.
+This repository holds the slides for the sixth lecture in 1DT106 Programming Embedded Systems at Uppsala University, 2025 Edition.

 ## Required software